kmac5/ODEfL/README.md

 Quick and Dirty Instructions
 ============================

-Add ode.p to Lightwave and 3 plug-ins should install: ODEGeneric and ODEDisplace and a panel for ODEDisplace.
+Add odefl.p to Lightwave and 3 plug-ins should install: ODEGeneric and ODEDisplace and a panel for ODEDisplace.
 I like to map the generic to alt+o, but that's just me.

 Release Notes